drbytes/RobomowRemoteControl/README.md

 UPDATE 08/07/2019.

-@ mattncsu  found another method to discover your motherboard serial, see : https://github.com/drbytes/RobomowRemoteControl/issues/2 for details.
+@mattncsu  found another method to discover your motherboard serial, see : https://github.com/drbytes/RobomowRemoteControl/issues/2 for details.